 10 Hopeful Facts

 It’s not all bad news.
-There are some amazing things happening out in the world.
+Movements like Plastic Free July are making a difference and there are some amazing things happening out in the world.
 Here are a few we took note of.

 - There are tons of advances in alternatives to plastic packaging, such as plant based pop bottles and food packaging from seaweed.